Goldie369/MVC-Tech-Blog/README.md

 ## Description

-This application is a CMS-style blog designed for developers and those interested in tech to share knowledge, publish thought pieces and opinions, and leave comments on other users' posts.
+This application is a blog designed for developers and those interested in tech to share knowledge, publish thought pieces and opinions, and leave comments on other users' posts.

 ### App functionality